starnight/simple-data-structure/README.md

     /* Get last element from the queue. */ get = SDSBack(&q, sizeof(int), &err); printf("Back queue:%d\n", *get);

-    if(!SDSEmpty(&q))
+    /* Test the queue is empty or not. */ if(!SDSEmpty(&q))
 		printf("The queue remians with %d elements.\n", SDSSize(&q));
 	else